 The Applicant will file a Floodplain development permit application for the installation of the proposed stairway in the rear porch.

-The case was represented by Kimeka Campbell of 315 South Front Street, Harrisburg, PA 17102 (aka “the Applicant”).
+The case was represented by Kimeka Campbell, 315 South Front Street, Harrisburg, PA 17102 (aka “the Applicant”).

-Mr. Knee asked the Applicant whether she had anything to add to the proposal.
-Applicant states that Mr. Knight has written a beautiful description of her home and states that it was the first home on the block.
+Mr. Knee asked the Applicant whether she had anything to add to the case report.
+The Applicant stated that Mr. Knight wrote a beautiful description of her home and stated that it was the first home on the block.

-Mr. Knee was inquiring about the spindles or balustrades and whether or not they would be reused or replicated for the proposed stairs.
-Applicant states that they would be reused and reproduced to match the original.
-Applicant also states that the staircase will now be a spiral staircase due to lack of area around the base of the stairs for code egress.
-Applicant states the frame of the spiral staircase will be galvanized iron or pressure treated lumber and stated that she will replicate the balustrades from the deck for the stairs.
-Mr. Knee noted that trying to match historic materials would result in false historicism and the Applicant stated that contemporary alternative materials such as pre-fabricated iron are not architecturally sound.
+Mr. Knee inquired about the spindles or balustrades and whether or not they would be reused or replicated for the proposed stairs.
+The Applicant states that they would be reused and reproduced to match the original railings.
+The Applicant stated that the staircase would be a spiral staircase due to a lack of area around the base of the stairs for egress.
+The Applicant stated that the frame of the spiral staircase will be galvanized iron or pressure treated lumber and stated that she will replicate the balustrades from the deck for the stairs.
+Mr. Knee noted that trying to match historic materials would result in false historicism; the Applicant stated that contemporary alternative materials such as pre-fabricated iron are not architecturally sound.

-Mrs. Gribble asked whether the Applicant would be cutting the balustrades herself and she stated that her husband and cousin will be reproducing them for the stairs or rotten elements.
-Mrs. Gribble asks about whether the Applicant will be using the same species of lumber and the Applicant responded that her husband has tried to match the wood from the deck.
+Mrs. Gribble asked whether the Applicant would be cutting the balustrades herself; the Applicant stated that her husband and cousin would be reproducing them for the stairs or rotten elements.
+Mrs. Gribble asked whether the Applicant would be using the same species of lumber; the Applicant responded that her husband has tried to match the wood from the deck.

-Mr. Knee reiterates Planning Bureau conditions to the Applicant.
-Applicant states that some balustrades are rotting and will be replaced in-kind.
-Applicant stated that she will be complying with the floodplain development permit application with the Planning Bureau.
+Mr. Knee reiterated the conditions from the case report to the Applicant.
+The Applicant stated that some balustrades are rotting and will be replaced in-kind and that she would comply with the condition to submit the floodplain development permit application.

-Ms. Bennet asks the Applicant what text will be represented on the new projecting sign.
-Applicant states that the sign will read “Hurston Manor” as well as “Young Professionals of Color of Greater Harrisburg.”
+Ms. Bennet asked the Applicant what text will be represented on the new projecting sign; the Applicant stated that the sign will read “Hurston Manor” as well as “Young Professionals of Color of Greater Harrisburg.”

-Mr. Knee notes the presence of Mr. Chamberlin at 6:10 PM.

-Mr. Knee opens up the discussion for public comments on the case report.
-There were no comments.
+Mr. Knee asked whether anyone from public had comments on the project; there were no comments.

-Mrs. Rucker moved, Ms. Bennet seconded the motion to approve staff conditions.
-The motion was adopted (6-0) while Mr. Chamberlin abstained from voting for being late to the meeting.
+Mrs. Rucker moved, and Ms. Bennet seconded the motion, to Approve with Staff Conditions.
+The motion was adopted by a unanimous vote (6-0; Mr. Chamberlin abstained from voting as he was late to the meeting).

 116 Pine Street, filed by Brad Jones with River & Pine LLC, to install two rows of windows in the northeastern elevation of the structure and to install a new utility room access door on the northern elevation.